REPORT

 View report

-The playbook is directed to M&A teams and privacy teams alike.
+This report is directed to M&A teams and privacy teams alike.
 For M&A team members, it is a chance to broaden their knowledge to help identify potential privacy-related issues themselves (especially if a privacy specialist is not brought over the wall).
 Privacy team members will learn how to navigate the M&A process and add value as an essential stakeholder.

-The playbook is not intended to be a legal document that sets mandatory policy.
+This report aims to address this need by consolidating experiences and learnings to date in this domain.
+It is not intended to be a legal document that sets mandatory policy.
 It contains some suggestions and examples based on past experiences; therefore, it is designed as an information and training tool.

 CPE credit badge